NJIT-Highlander-Racing-Electrical/Base-Station/README.md

  * There are a few options to power this:
     * Battery, but then we have to replace it every so often
     * 12V to eliminate any voltage drop over the long distance, but then we need a dedicated 12V source and step down regulator
-    * **5V over USB, allowing us to power from a wall outlet (DC adapter), PC, or battery bank**
+    * <b><i>5V over USB, allowing us to power from a wall outlet (DC adapter), PC, or battery bank</i></b>
         * The voltage sag on this should be minimal -- about a quarter volt at most

  * There are a few options to get data:
      * Long USB cable, but this was tested and did not work
      * Active USB cable, but we would need to find a way to enclose that hardware at the top, which can get bulky and heavy
      * RS485, but this requires translating the signal at the top and bottom
-     * **Bluetooth LE.
+     * <b><i>Bluetooth LE.
 This may be less reliable than a wired serial connection, but it is easier and cheaper to set up.
 It also allows the laptop receiving the data to be more portable.
-Last, Serial Studio natively supports Bluetooth LE as a data source**
+Last, Serial Studio natively supports Bluetooth LE as a data source</i></b>

 ## Hardware